We recognise that protests, rallies, marches and petitions can achieve something that our usual democratic systems cannot: giving the people a voice.

 You can find out more about petitions here.

 In this section, we’ll take a look at two of the UK’s most outspoken and well-known political activists, Vivienne Westwood and Joanna Lumley.
 Having made their name in other pursuits, the two have more recently concentrated on pressuring the government regarding their many causes, which include the environment and the right of Gurkhas to settle in the UK.

-Read about all this and more in our dedicated activism section.
+Read about all these and more in our dedicated activism section.

 Rallies are a way to make your voice heard.
 Whether you’re planning a march of thousands or you want a peaceful protest to ensure your message gets across, they’re a vital part of democracy.

-Read more in the Rallies section of the website, including laws around rallies in the UK and how to organise one.
+Read more in the Rallies section of the website, including laws around rallies in the UK and how to organize one.